 Best Pruning Methods

-If you are looking for the rosebud while the plant is still dormant, it's usually identified by a slight swelling above the cane surface.
+If you are looking for the bud while the plant is still dormant, it's usually identified by a slight swelling above the cane surface.
 If you're pruning after the rose has flowered, you can use the foliage to guide you to make your cut 1/4 inch above the bud.

 More on Pruning

 You may also need a pruning saw to remove large, old canes.
 Lopping shears are good to cut through thicker canes.
 You'll also want a good pair of gardening gloves that will not allow the thorns to penetrate your gloves.
+Gauntlet gloves that protect your arm up to the elbow are useful when pruning roses.

 For cleanup, remove the dead foliage and canes.
 Refrain from putting them in the compost heap and put them in the trash instead.
 That's because there's a chance any dead rose foliage could be diseased and could contaminate your compost pile.
-Remove all the debris around your rosebush.
+Remove all the debris around your rose plants.
 Wipe your pruning tools with a rag lightly dusted with oil to prevent rust before storing them.